Volkskörper: Folk body in the 19th century

 In this form, the concept of the people's body also appeared in the German language.
 The Deutsches Wörterbuch, for example, traces the term back to the History of the French Revolution by Friedrich Christoph Dahlmann, who wrote of the "people as a living organism" which is "a healthy state principle ... at the same time refreshes the blood circulation in the entire national body".

-Reference term of anti-Semitism
+Reference term of antisemitism

 Under the influence of evolutionary theory and social Darwinism, the metaphor of the folk body became increasingly naturalistic in the last third of the 19th century.
 This was intended to express an unconditional dependence of various social groups on one another.
 Conversely, authors and publicists used the term to pathologize social groups they particularly rejected.
-The term was initially used primarily by anti-Semites to justify the need to "exclude" Jews from society as allegedly "harmful elements".
+The term was initially used primarily by antisemites to justify the need to "exclude" Jews from society as allegedly "harmful elements".

 The court preacher Adolf Stöcker put it as follows: